Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 - Testing with progressBar for uploads to the right and buttons to the left
 - Settings window for picking another language than the detected one or default, and other things.
+- Translations can not be loaded when running from jar, only works in IntelliJ

 #### Higher priority things to do
-- Better loading of playlist dropDown, clicking multiple times to get it to open is not ok!
+- Feature to change from:
+    - a preset to no preset (choiceBox in main window)
+    - a playlist to no playlist

+- Create a clone button for presets (set the clone to edit automatically)

 #### Lower priority things to do
 - handling of categories/playlists/image does no longer exist

-        // Note for self when implementing
-        try {
-            CategoryUtils.valueOf(uploadQueueVideos.get(selected).getCategory());
-        } catch (IllegalArgumentException e) {
-            AlertUtils.simpleClose("Category not valid", "The selected category does no longer exist") }
+    - categories now checked on preset and upload save, not in apply preset!

 - Save window sizes/location on exit, use the saved data when starting next time
-- Create a clone button for presets (set the clone to edit automatically)
 - "Show Playlist" button in playlist manager window -> opens that playlist on youtube in the browser
 - When updating playlist, use ID instead of name when looking at old